Ethan Loughrey Mountain Bike Officer

 After almost two months of voting, we’re delighted to now be able to announce the winners of the MountainBikeNI Awards 2016, sponsored by Chain Reaction Cycles.
 Find out how your favourite trail centre did in one of the closest years yet!

 Favourite Trail Centre: Rostrevor Mountain Bike Trails

 Our reigning champion, Rostrevor Mountain Bike Trails have done it again!
-Gathering their fifth consecutive title, there can be no denying Rostrevor’s power house status in the world of mountain biking.
+Gathering their fourth consecutive title, there can be no denying Rostrevor’s power house status in the world of mountain biking.
 It could be their two incredibly fun downhill courses; or possibly the challenge of a seriously steep climb followed by some incredible views.
 Whatever the reasons, Rostrevor continues to draw mountain bikers from every part of the UK and Ireland.

 Favourite Trail Section: Home Run, Rostrevor